A small click on the shutter release – and a giant leap in photography for mankind

 The camera lens was a small but significant contribution to the Apollo 11 lunar mission.
 And, incidentally, the cameras with the ZEISS lenses are still up there on the Moon, because on the return journey the astronauts wanted to save every gram in order to take back as many samples of Moon rocks as possible.
 Only the valuable exposed film made it back to Earth.

-This press release was changed on September 23th 2020.
-Images were removed due to expiration of license agreement, otherwise no changes were made.
+This press release was modified on 23 September 2020.
+Images were removed due to expiration of license agreement.
+Otherwise the content remained untouched.

 For its customers, ZEISS develops, produces and distributes highly innovative solutions for industrial metrology and quality assurance, microscopy solutions for the life sciences and materials research, and medical technology solutions for diagnostics and treatment in ophthalmology and microsurgery.
 The name ZEISS is also synonymous with the world's leading lithography optics, which are used by the chip industry to manufacture semiconductor components.
 There is global demand for trendsetting ZEISS brand products such as eyeglass lenses, camera lenses and binoculars.

 With a portfolio aligned with future growth areas like digitalization, healthcare and Smart Production and a strong brand, ZEISS is shaping the future far beyond the optics and optoelectronics industries.
 The company's significant, sustainable investments in research and development lay the foundation for the success and continued expansion of ZEISS' technology and market leadership.